The tree that produces Hawthorn lumber originates in Europe, North Africa, and Western Asia.

 When being cut, there is no noticeable scent that comes from the wood itself

-The sapwood is cream in coloring while the heartwood carries quite the range.
+The sapwood is cream-colored, while the heartwood carries quite the range.

 Texture & Grains: